joe-io/kicking-it-with-kubernetes/1-helloworld/hello-world.md

 Let's talk about what just happened.

-Every go source file has to belong to a specific package.
-If we are making an executable package (as opposed to a library), that package should be called 'main'.
+Every go source file belong to a specific package.
+If we are making an executable (as opposed to a library), that package should be called 'main'.

 The package declaration should always be the first line in the file.